twr14152/Network-Automation-Scripts_Python3/README.md

 - napalm_eos_script1.py

 Napalm for cisco ios
+- napalm script to discover ios devices and create device files in json format for upload to snow
+    - rest call to snow to post discovery data
 - created a config_scripts directory added new script
   - script_config_ios.py
 - added new get_facts and get config script to directory